metaldude18/odin-recipes/README.md

 Creating my first Odin project.
-How to make Authentic Korean Bulgogi from Allrecipe.com.
+How to make Korean Bulgogi, Japchae and Kimbop.
 I will be using basic HTML to create the webpages.
 Later I will add a CSS stylesheet.
 A work in progress...